cliffe/HacktivityLabSheets/SETUP.md

 - **Organized by Category**: Labs are grouped by their directory structure (e.g., "Introducing Attacks", "Network Security", etc.)
 - **Hacktivity Theme**: Custom theme matching the Hacktivity platform with light/dark mode toggle (dark mode default)
-- **Google Fonts**: Uses Inter for body text and JetBrains Mono for code
+- **Google Fonts**: Uses Do Hyeon for headings and Source Code Pro for code, with Helvetica Neue for body text
 - **GitHub Pages Compatible**: Ready for deployment on GitHub Pages
 - **Responsive Design**: Works on desktop and mobile devices